-Information on the details of the Community Forest Agreement tenure can be found through the following links:
+Information on the details of the Community Forest Agreement tenure can be found at this link

 The Provincial Government’s Goals for the Community Forest Program